The IB at AIS

 International Baccalaureate® (IB) programmes aim to do more than other curricula by developing inquiring, knowledgeable and caring young people who are motivated to succeed.

-- encourage students of all ages to think critically and challenge assumptions
+- Encourage students of all ages to think critically and challenge assumptions

-- develop independently of government and national systems, incorporating quality practice from research and our global community of schools
+- Develop independently of government and national systems, incorporating quality practice from research and our global community of schools

-- encourage students of all ages to consider both local and global contexts
+- Encourage students of all ages to consider both local and global contexts

-- develop multilingual students.
+- Develop multilingual students.

-A Continuum of International Education
+A continuum of International Education

 The IB provides a continuum of education, consisting of four programs that are united by the IB’s philosophy and approaches to learning and teaching.
 The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.